rzzzwilson/DigitalVFO/README.rst

 The file **DigitalVFO_Schematic.pdf** is the schematic of the circuit.
 The directory **kicad/DigitalVFO/Gerbers** holds the output files produced by KiCad.
+These files were sent to a Chinese PCB fab factory.

 Version 1.0
 -----------